axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/_index.md

 *Description:* Specifies the hostname or IP address and optionally the port number of the web service that can receive log data via HTTP.
 Use a colon (**:**) after the address to specify the port number of the server.
 For example: `http://127.0.0.1:8000`

-In case the server on the specified URL returns a redirect request, {{% productparam "abbrev" %}} automatically follows maximum 3 redirects.
+In case the server on the specified URL returns a redirect request, {{% param "product.abbrev" %}} automatically follows maximum 3 redirects.
 Only HTTP and HTTPS based redirections are supported.

 {{% include-headless "chunk/destination-load-balancing-url.md" %}}